Reading and growing in schools across Alberta

 Calgary Catholic School Board

-We try to offer financial assistance for schools that can’t afford the Alberta Read Network membership fee.
-To request a chapter bursary, please complete the application and we will contact you to discuss funding opportunities.
+We try to offer financial assistance for schools that can’t afford the Alberta Read Network chapter fee.
+To request a chapter bursary, please contact our Lead Literacy Coach to discuss funding opportunities.

 The number of schools Calgary Reads works with as part of the Alberta Reads Network in seven school boards across the province.

 It’s a fact

 In an average year, children spend approximately 950 hours in school and 7,800 hours outside school.